EvolutionRussian/7z-Cryptographer/README.md

 <img src="/image/1.png" height="500">
 After that, you need to fill in the <code>Password</code>

 Fill in the contents of the file <code>instruction.txt</code>

+And the initial path from which the cryptographer will begin his work to try on <code>/storage/emulated/0/Download</code> or <code>/</code> if the launch is via root